Healing the Sister Wound

 - Or, are you the one who purposely excludes others?

 ⁃ Do you judge other women for their lifestyle choices?
-For how they dress?
+For how they look, or how they dress?

 We’d all love to answer “no” to these questions I’m sure, but we only heal the sister wound by acknowledging that it exists.
 We want to say, “I don’t do that” or, “maybe I gossiped when I was younger but I grew out of it”.
 But our power comes from saying “I do that, and I don’t want to anymore.”